Windsor Great Park: The Copper Horse

 The Copper Horse is a statue of King George III atop Snow Hill.
-The cast statue, which was erected 1829, is at the south end of the Long Walk,2.65 mi from the George IV Gateway at Windsor Castle.
+The cast statue, which was erected in 1829, is at the south end of the Long Walk, 2.65 mi from the George IV Gateway at Windsor Castle.
 Other equestrian statues in the park include one of Albert, Prince Consort, to the west of the polo grounds, and one of Queen Elizabeth II near the Village.

 The Royal Lodge

-The Royal Lodge was built in the centre of the park as the Deputy Ranger's house.
+The Royal Lodge was built in the centre of the park as the deputy ranger's house.
 It was made into a retreat for the Prince Regent from 1812, but was largely pulled down after his death.
 The remains were renovated, in the 1930s, as a home for the Duke and Duchess of York before their accession as King George VI and Queen Elizabeth.
-Until October 2025, it was the official residence of Andrew Mountbatten Windsor, formerly known as Prince Andrew.
+From 2004 until 2026 it was the official residence of Andrew Mountbatten-Windsor.
 It is not accessible by the public.

 The Royal Chapel of All Saints

-The Royal Chapel of All Saints was built after the chapels of the Royal and Cumberland Lodges proved too small for growing numbers of household staff.
+The Royal Chapel of All Saints was built after the chapels of the Royal Lodge and Cumberland Lodge proved too small for growing numbers of household staff.
 The chapel was built in 1825 by Jeffry Wyattville and regularly used by George IV during the refurbishment of Windsor Castle.
 It was later remodelled in the Gothic Revival style by Samuel Sanders Teulon and Anthony Salvin.
 Queen Victoria often attended the chapel as did the Duke and Duchess of York before their accession as King George VI and Queen Elizabeth.
 It was regularly used by Queen Elizabeth II when she was in residence at Windsor.